dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 ![Jekyll speed optimization by tweaking google font loading](/images/jekyll-speed-optimization-google-font-optimization.jpg){:width="700px" max-height="187px" .full}

-Google actually has a scale on the right side showing page load variation on selecting more variations of the font.
+Google actually has a scale on the right side showing how page load increases on selecting more variations of the font.
 More types you select heavier the font css becomes which in turn increases the page load time.

 ### 11. Adsense Script in Jekyll
 If you are using multiple blocks of ads on your website then avoid repeatedly using the Adsense script tag.
 You just have to declare the below script tag once.
 You can use any number of ads (but, Google suggests a maximum of 3 ads/page).